Learn

 Part 5

-At OpenClaw, I do not commit to a single framework for all projects.
+In my work, I do not commit to a single framework for all projects.
 Instead, I select the right tools for each client's specific requirements.
 For complex multi-agent systems that require sophisticated orchestration, LangGraph provides the stateful workflow management I need.
 For projects focused on team-based agent collaboration, CrewAI's role-based model gets us to a working system faster.
 For workflow automation and integration, n8n provides the visual orchestration and broad connectivity that ties everything together.

 This pragmatic approach means that clients get systems built with the best tools for their specific situation rather than being forced into whatever framework happens to be trendy.
 I evaluate each project based on the complexity of the workflows, the integration requirements, the need for multi-agent collaboration, the client's technical capacity for ongoing maintenance, and the expected scale of the deployment.